 Where it wins: category-leading visualization breadth and flexibility, mature analyst workflows, and a large community of people who already know it.

-Where it gets harder: Tableau is visualization-first, so metric logic tends to live in workbooks and extracts rather than a shared governed layer, and consistency across many dashboards takes extra discipline.
+Against the test: Tableau is visualization-first, so metric logic tends to live in workbooks and extracts rather than a shared governed layer, and consistency across many dashboards takes extra discipline.
 Einstein is AI added to a tool built for human-drawn dashboards rather than AI-native, and the extract-oriented model behaves more like a separate store than a thin layer on your warehouse.
 Tableau and Cube sit in different places: Tableau draws charts beautifully; Cube governs the numbers those charts should show.

 Power BI — the Microsoft-stack default (with Copilot and Fabric)